Apsd1109/apsd1109.github.io/_blogs/2024-xx-xx-when-the-church-surrenders.md

 > When the seven days were almost completed, the Jews from Asia, seeing him in the temple, stirred up the whole crowd and laid hands on him, crying out, "Men of Israel, help!
 This is the man who is teaching everyone everywhere against the people and the law and this place.
 Moreover, he even brought Greeks into the temple and has defiled this holy place."
 For they had previously seen Trophimus the Ephesian with him in the city, and they supposed that Paul had brought him into the temple.
 Then all the city was stirred up, and the people ran together.
 They seized Paul and dragged him out of the temple, and at once the gates were shut.
 (Acts 21:27–30, ESV)

-Again, this resistance to God's word isn't a mere anomaly, but is in fact, consistent in the Old Testament as well.
+Again, this resistance to God's word isn't a mere anomaly, but is in fact, consistent with the Old Testament as well.
 In particular we see that there will always be those who seem like "insiders" but secretly hate God because they do not want to hear His Word.
 Consider Isaiah 30, where Isaiah is recording the things that God is revealing to him, regarding the rebellious southern kingdom of Judah:

 > For they are a rebellious people, lying children, children unwilling to hear the instruction of the LORD; who say to the seers, "Do not see," and to the prophets, "Do not prophesy to us what is right; speak to us smooth things, prophesy illusions, leave the way, turn aside from the path, let us hear no more about the Holy One of Israel."
 (Isaiah 30:9–11, ESV)